3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (310)391-6741

-WHAT IS THE CONNECTION WITH INFLAMMATORY BOWEL DISEASE AND PANCREATITIS?
+WHAT IS THE CONNECTION BETWEEN CHOLANGITIS, INFLAMMATORY BOWEL DISEASE, AND PANCREATITIS?

 This combination of cholangitis (particularly the acute neutrophilic form), inflammatory bowel disease, and pancreatitis is often referred to as "triaditis."
 Often the patient does not recover until all three conditions are addressed.